Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Case Study

 \section{Case Study}

 This section presents simulation results based on the IEEE 39-bus system, detailed data of which can be found in \cite{web:39bus}.
 The original system consists of 10 \acp{sm}, modeled by fourth order, two-axis models, 34 transmission lines, 12 transformers and 19 loads.
 Each machine is equipped with an \ac{avr}, a \ac{tg} and a \ac{pss}.
 Moreover, \acp{sm} are assumed to provide secondary frequency regulation through an \ac{agc} system modeled as an integral controller.
 The resulting model has in total 393 variables (131 states and 262 algebraic variables).
-Simulation results in this section are produced using Dome \cite{vancouver}.
+Simulation results in this section are produced using the the Python-based power system analysis software tool Dome \cite{vancouver}.